ryan-roemer/django-cloud-browser/README.rst

 One of the underlying motivations for this project is the current control panel for Rackspace Cloud Files that only allows listing of the flat object namespace within a container, without any nested hierarchy.
-When you get up to 5 million or so objects, it can be tedious / impractible to search through results, even if you have carefully added delimiters (e.g., slashes) to your cloud objects names.
+When you get up to 5 million or so objects, it can be tedious / impracticable to search through results, even if you have carefully added delimiters (e.g., slashes) to your cloud objects names.